 Soap Bubbles is a perfect example.
 A childhood game that creates perfect spheres of pure inconsistency, doomed to vanish in a few seconds, becomes a metaphor for the impermanence of life.
 Seen from a modern perspective, there can be a second key to childhood weariness and genuineness.
 However, this poetic vision of children did not belong to Chardin’s era.
 The association between soap bubbles and themes of some kind of burden, as in the transience of life, generates an oxymoron that would develop from the nineteenth century.

 An artistic and psychedelic test

 Even Disney cartoons used soap bubbles to give a moral message to their viewers.
 An example is Dumbo.
-The little elephant finds himself drunk by mistake, in his mentor mouse company, he starts fantasizing and playing with the soap bubbles produced by Dumbo’s trunk.
+The little elephant finds himself drunk by mistake, in his mentor mouse company.
+He then starts fantasizing and playing with the soap bubbles produced by Dumbo’s trunk.
 After a few artistic attempts, the alcohol takes effect, and the big bubbles turn into giant pink elephants.
-Thus, the visionary nightmare begins to unfold in an artistic and psychedelic test, that showed considerable skill for a cartoon from 1941.
+Thus, the visionary nightmare begins to unfold in an artistic and psychedelic test.
+It was a considerable skill for a cartoon from 1941.